Deep Dive into C/C++ Compilation and Linking: Introduction

 demo.c:(.text+0xb): multiple definition of `extern_func'; demo_extern.o:demo_extern.c:(.text+0x0): first defined here

-Notice that, as before, because the compiler believes the linker can correctly handle the relationships of any symbols (it can only compile files one by one!
-It can't manage other global source files!
-The symbol arbitration for the entire result unit (including executables, dynamic libraries, and static libraries) is determined by the linker!
-I must emphasize this again!)
+collect2: error: ld returned 1 exit statusYou might have noticed that it's the same result, because the compiler trusts that the linker will correctly handle symbol relationships (it can only compile files one by one!
+It cannot manage other source files globally!
+The symbol resolution for the final compilation unit, including executables, dynamic libraries, and static libraries, is determined by the linker!
+I must emphasize this point again!).

-So, during linking, the linker discovers that two files contain exactly the same symbol definition.
-Naturally, the definitions are different, just like saying A is 1 and then saying A is 2; uniqueness is broken, and making a rash decision would only make the program uncontrollable.
-So, the linker naturally slaps it back and rejects it!
-At least under today's default GNU toolchain behavior, doing this will only get you a multiple definition.
+Therefore, during linking, the linker discovers that there are identical symbol definitions in two files.
+Naturally, the definitions conflict—just like saying A is 1, and then also saying A is 2.
+Uniqueness is broken, and making an arbitrary decision would only make the program uncontrollable.
+Consequently, the linker rejects this immediately!
+At least with the default behavior of the GNU toolchain today, doing this will only earn you a multiple definition error.

-• Why is it that: C/C++ compiled languages allow you to have only declarations without definitions during compilation!
-Why not require knowing immediately?
-It's so troublesome.
+- Why is it that C/C++ compiled languages allow you to have only declarations without definitions during compilation!
+Why isn't it required to know immediately?
+It seems like such a hassle.

-Think about it calmly.
-For example, if I ask you to go to a post office to deliver mail, you obviously won't interrupt me: "Shut up buddy, you carry the post office over here first so I can see the mail before I help you deliver it."
-Rather, you would draw an imaginary post office in your mind: "Hmm, I need to go to a place called a post office to help deliver a piece of mail."
-You would naturally go elsewhere to find the mail.
+Think about it calmly for a moment.
+Let me give you an example.
+If I ask you to go to the post office to mail a letter, you certainly wouldn't interrupt me: "Shut up, pal.
+Bring the post office here first, and once I see the letter, I'll help you mail it."
+Instead, you would visualize a hypothetical post office in your mind, "Okay, I need to go to a place called a post office to mail a letter."
+You would then look for the letter elsewhere.
 It's the same principle.
-We leave pending symbols unresolved, and we manage and promise that they will appear in the right places—this is your responsibility, not the compiler's.
-Good, now we can continue with our question:
+We leave symbols unresolved and pending; we manage and promise that they will appear in the right places—this is your responsibility, not the compiler's.
+Now, we can continue our question:

 [charliechen@Charliechen linkers]$ gcc -c demo_extern.c -o demo_extern.o